Carotid endarterectomy (CEA) is

 medicines, iodine, latex, tape, contrast dye, or anesthesia.

-prescription and over-the-counter medicines and herbal supplements that you are
+all the prescription and over-the-counter medicines and herbal supplements that you

 - Tell your healthcare provider if you

 have a history of bleeding disorders.
 Also tell your provider if you are taking any

 blood-thinning medicines (anticoagulants), aspirin, or other medicines that affect

 clotting.
 You may be told to stop some of these medicines before the procedure.

 - If you are pregnant or think you could be, tell your healthcare provider.